Dynamic Balanced Graph Partitioning: Introduction

+The description of some algorithms (in particular the ones in \cref{sec:upper} and \cref{sec:crep}) is more natural if they first serve a request and then optionally migrate.
+Clearly, this modification can be implemented at no extra cost by postponing the migration to the next step.

-where~$\mig{\sigma_t; \textsc{ALG}}$ is the migration cost at time~$t$ ($\alpha$ or~$0$) and~$\com{\sigma_t; \textsc{ALG}}$ is the communication cost of~$\sigma_t$ ($1$ or~$0$).
-Let~$\on(\sigma)$ and~$\off(\sigma)$ be the cost induced by $\sigma$ on an online algorithm \on and an optimal offline algorithm \off, respectively.
-In contrast to \on, which learns the requests one-by-one as it serves them,~$\off$ has a complete knowledge of the entire request sequence~$\sigma$ ahead of time.
-We are in the realm of online algorithms and competitive analysis: We want to design online repartitioning algorithms which provide conservative (worst-case) guarantees, and minimize the (strict) competitive ratio:
+We are in the realm of competitive worst-case analysis and compare the performance of an online algorithm to the performance of an optimal offline algorithm.
+Formally, let~$\ONL(\sigma)$, resp.~$\OPT(\sigma)$, be the cost incurred by an online algorithm \ONL, resp.~by an optimal offline algorithm \OPT, for a given~$\sigma$.
+In contrast to \ONL, which learns the~requests one-by-one as it serves them, \OPT has a complete knowledge of the entire request sequence~$\sigma$ \emph{ahead of~time}.
+The goal is to design online repartitioning algorithms that provide worst-case guarantees.
+In particular, $\ONL$ is said to be \emph{$\rho$-competitive} if there is a constant $\beta$, such that for any input sequence~$\sigma$ it holds that

+Note that $\beta$ cannot depend on input $\sigma$ but can depend on other parameters of the problem, such as the number of nodes or the number of clusters.
+The minimum $\rho$ for which $\ONL$ is $\rho$-competitive is called the \emph{competitive ratio} of $\ONL$.